moimikey/lil-guide-to-cors/GUIDE.md

 Since credentialed requests from the client trigger a pre-flight, the remote host must respond to the `OPTIONS` request with additional response headers.

 Response to the `OPTIONS` request should include `Access-Control-Allow-Origin` with a value other than `*`, otherwise the pre-flight will be rejected.
 Values can include a single hostname, or a list of hostnames, delimited by a comma.
+Additionally, a `Access-Control-Allow-Credentials: true` header to ensure that the pre-flight succeeds as the server is saying that credentials being sent to it are a-ok.

 FAQ